-Echeveria Perle von Nurnberg (ech-eh-VER-ee-ah) is an evergreen succulent, with parents native to Mexico belonging to the family Echeveria.
+Echeveria Perle von Nurnberg (ech-eh-VER-ee-ah) is an evergreen succulent, with parents native to Central America, Mexico belonging to the Echeveria plant family.

-It is a very popular hybrid succulent of Echeveria gibbiflora ‘Metalica’ and Echeveria elegans (formerly E. potosina).
+It is a very popular hybrid succulent of Echeveria gibbiflora ‘Metalica’ and Echeveria elegans (formerly Echeveria potosina).

-It is popular among plant lovers due to its unique two-toned, pink highlights and white powdery dusting appearance.
+It is popular among succulent lovers due to its unique two-toned, pink highlights and white powdery dusting appearance.

 This beautiful succulent plant goes by the common name: Pearl of Nurnberg